Home Handgun Ammo .38 Special

 50 Rounds

-.38 Special Ammo Overview
+.38 Special Overview

 The .38 Special stands as one of the most enduring and versatile handgun cartridges ever developed.
 Introduced by Smith & Wesson in 1898, it set the standard for reliable, accurate handgun performance throughout the 20th century.
 Today, it remains a popular choice for both new and experienced shooters, prized for its mild recoil and excellent accuracy potential.